ibrahimcaj/Snakecord/README.md

 - Fork the [GitHub Repository](https://github.com/vanishedvan/Snakecord) to your machine.
 - Add the following environment variables:
   - `PRODUCTION_STABLE` as the key, and your bot's token as the value.
   - `DEVELOPMENT_BETA` as the key, and your bot's token as the value.
-(Only add this secret if you want a separate development bot.)
+(Only add this variable if you want a separate development bot.)
-- Run `bash start.sh` to install __Node 15.3.0__ and to start the bot.
-(Run `bash beta.start.sh` if you want to start the beta bot.)
+- Run `node src/index.js production stable` to install __Node 15.3.0__ and to start the bot.
+(Run `node src/index.js development beta` if you want to start the development bot.)

 ## License
 - This repository is licensed under the [MIT license](https://github.com/vanishedvan/Snakecord/blob/master/LICENSE).